HR611-dnd/modern-magic/content/Homebrew/Items/Poisons.md

 Applied to a melee weapon or up to 5 pieces of ammunition.
 A creature subjected to this poison must make a Constitution saving throw with a DC equal to the crafter's Poison DC.

 On failure, they become Poisoned for 1 minute.
 While poisoned in this way, a creatures takes 1d4 necrotic damage at the start of their turn, and are under the effect of bane.
 At the end of a poisoned creature’s turn, it can repeat the saving throw, ending the condition on success.
 Once applied, the poison retains potency for 1 minute before drying, and wears off of a weapon after that weapon has delivered the effect 5 times.

+## Antitoxin
+As a Bonus Action, you can drink a vial of Antitoxin to gain Advantage on saving throws to avoid or end the Poisoned condition for 1 hour.